2015 United Kingdom general election: Outcome

 The Liberal Democrats, who had been in government as coalition partners, suffered the worst defeat they or the previous Liberal Party had suffered since the 1970 general election.
 Winning just eight seats, the Liberal Democrats lost their position as the UK's third party and found themselves tied in fourth place with the Democratic Unionist Party of Northern Ireland in the House of Commons, with Nick Clegg being one of the few MPs from his party to retain his seat.
 The Liberal Democrats gained no seats, while losing 49 in the process—of them, 27 to the Conservatives, 12 to Labour, and 10 to the SNP.
 The party also lost their deposit in 341 seats, the same number as in every general election from 1979 to 2010 combined.
 The party lost all of their seats in the South West Region, a typical stronghold.
 It was the first time since 1966 (as the Liberal Party) that they won 0 seats in the Region.

-The UK Independence Party (UKIP) was only able to hold one of its two seats, Clacton, gaining no new ones despite increasing its vote share to 12.9% (the third-highest share overall).
+The UK Independence Party (UKIP) held only one of its two seats, Clacton, gaining no new ones despite increasing its vote share to 12.9% (the third-highest share overall).
 Party leader Nigel Farage, having failed to win the constituency of South Thanet, tendered his resignation, although this was rejected by his party's executive council and he stayed on as leader.

 In Northern Ireland, the Ulster Unionist Party returned to the Commons with two MPs after a five-year absence, gaining one seat from the Democratic Unionist Party and one from Sinn Féin, while the Alliance Party lost its only Commons seat to the DUP, despite an increase in total vote share.